Tips N Recipes

 FODMAP content present in strawberries: Fructose

-Why FODMAP content in fresh and dried strawberries differ?
+Why FODMAP contents of fresh and dried strawberries differ?

 FODMAP: Sorbitol